-I recently subscribed to Telia’s mobile Internet service and bought 4G router they sell: ZTE MF286R.
-The first thing I noticed, was the absence of DNS settings, which is a no-deal for me, because I use my home DNS server as a first line of defence against ads, spam, p0rnography, malware and other unwanted websites.
+I recently subscribed to Telia’s mobile Internet service and bought ZTE MF286R 4G router they sell.
+The first thing I noticed, was the absence of DNS settings, which is a no-deal for me, because I use my home DNS server as a first line of defence against ads, spam, pr0nogrąphy, malware and other unwanted websites.
 Thankfully, this problem is (somewhat) easily solvable, but you’ll need some dedicated hardware to host your DNS server locally.
 If you don’t have any spare hardware or some always-on computer on your network you can give this job to, and you don’t want to maintain your own server, then spare yourself some pain and get a better router.

-When you appoint it as DHCP server, it’ll serve as DNS server too.
+When you appoint Pi-hole as DHCP server, it will serve as DNS server too.
 However, there can only be one DHCP server on a given network, so, firstly, turn-off DHCP functionality in the ZTE router settings (Advanced settings -> Router):

-If you have Huawei P Smart mobile phone, you may have noticed its annoying tendency to kill third party background applications randomly, even those set to be managed manually:
+If you have Huawei P Smart mobile phone, you may have noticed its annoying tendency to kill third party background applications randomly, even those set to be managed manually (Fig. 1).

 The auto-launch setting also does nothing (at least on my phone using excellent Blokada and Auto Auto-Rotate applications).

 To fix this you’ll need to follow the steps outlined here.
-I didn’t have PowerGenie app they mention installed, but I did have something called hwaps, and uninstalling it fixed my problem with a phone randomly killing background applications and not starting them on boot.
+I didn’t have PowerGenie app they mention installed, but I did have something called hwaps.
+Uninstalling it (Fig. 2) fixes the problem with a phone randomly killing background applications and not starting them on boot.

 Recently I upgraded my Huawei B525s-23a 4G router’s firmware (new software version 81.191.13.00.1134, Web UI version 81.100.31.02.1134) only to find out the trick to change DNS servers has stopped working: